indigo423/opennms-playground/README.md

 It can be used to learn and test functions and features of the network monitoring stack OpenNMS Horizon.
 This is not a production ready deployment, but it will help you understand which components are required and how need to think about 3rd party service dependencies and data persistence.

+## Principles

+The stacks with the configurations are built to use external dependencies from a `include` directory, that way we don't have to repeat ourselves that often when we go into different deployment scenarios.
+Nevertheless, to get specialized behavior in every stack, we use the compose.override.yml pattern which is automatically applied when you run `docker compose up -d` and doesn't require any additional user interaction.

+> [!IMPORTANT]
+> For configuring the OpenNMS Horizon {Core, Minion, Sentinel}, explicitely remove dependencies to the shipped `confd` application in the container.
+I will just use plain file injection to do the configuration and intentionally remove this layer of complexity.

 ## How can I create a secure credential vault

 The following commands will create a `scv.jce` file in your current working directoy with credentials for connecting to the PostgreSQL database.